CrochetBench: Can Vision-Language Models Move from Describing to Doing in Crochet Domain?: Related Work

-Most multimodal benchmarks have centered on descriptive pairing of images and natural language.
-Large-scale resources such as COCO \citep{lin2015microsoftcococommonobjects} and Flickr30k \citep{plummer2016flickr30kentitiescollectingregiontophrase} provide dense captions of everyday scenes, advancing vision--language representation learning.
-More recent datasets extend beyond captioning to procedural or instructional domains.
-Recipe1M+ aligns food images with ingredient lists and cooking steps \citep{marin2019recipe1mdatasetlearningcrossmodal}, while instructional video corpora such as YouCook2 \citep{zhou2017automaticlearningproceduresweb} and HowTo100M \citep{miech2019howto100mlearningtextvideoembedding} pair narrated demonstrations with visual segments.
-These resources emphasize semantic alignment but generally evaluate with retrieval- or similarity-based metrics.
+Multimodal benchmarks have traditionally emphasized descriptive image--text alignment, as in COCO \citep{lin2015microsoftcococommonobjects} and Flickr30k \citep{plummer2016flickr30kentitiescollectingregiontophrase}.
+More recent datasets extend to instructional or procedural understanding, including Recipe1M+ \citep{marin2019recipe1mdatasetlearningcrossmodal} and large-scale instructional video corpora such as YouCook2 and HowTo100M \citep{zhou2017automaticlearningproceduresweb, miech2019howto100mlearningtextvideoembedding}.
+However, these benchmarks primarily evaluate semantic alignment, retrieval, or temporal recognition, and do not assess whether a model can generate or execute a \emph{correct} procedure.

-Our benchmark departs from this paradigm by pairing images with \emph{executable procedures}.
-Rather than asking models to generate a semantically similar description, we require them to synthesize a program (CrochetPARADE DSL) that can be rendered and structurally verified.
-This shift enables \emph{functional evaluation}---akin to program synthesis---and reduces reliance on subjective similarity measures.